siva-06-prog/hello-world/README.md

-# hello world
+# hello world.

-#Sun rises in the east
+Sun rises in the east.